CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.4.3 Relational Database Systems.md

 The following are specific requirements for the Database Systems area.
 Basically, the IT operation is responsible for meeting the requirements.
 The Information Security Officer (ISB) should always be involved in strategic decisions.
 In addition, the ISB is responsible for ensuring that all requirements are met and verified in accordance with the established security policy.
 In addition, there may be other roles that have additional responsibilities in the implementation of requirements.
 These are then listed explicitly in square brackets in the heading of the respective requirements.

-### 3.1 Basic requirements
+### 3.1 Basic Requirements

 The following requirements MUST be implemented as a priority:

 #### APP.4.3.A1 Creating a Security Policy for Database Systems [Information Security Officer (ISB)]

-Based on the institution's general security policy, a specific security policy for database systems MUST be established, which comprehensibly describes requirements and requirements for how database systems can be operated safely.
+On the basis of the institution's general security policy, a specific security policy for database systems MUST be created in which comprehensible requirements and specifications are described how database systems can be operated safely.
 The policy MUST be known to all staff responsible for database systems and fundamental to their work.
 If the policy is changed or deviated from the requirements, this MUST be agreed and documented with the ISB.
 It MUST be checked on a regular basis to see if the directive is still correctly implemented.
 The results MUST be documented in a meaningful way.

 #### APP.4.3.A2 Installation of the database management system